LIBERTY

 Do the above cases evidence all potential uses of Chapter 75

-imposes a tax on manufacturing of tires, §4081 imposes a tax on gasoline and
+Section 4071 imposes a tax on manufacturing of tires, §4081 imposes a tax on

-diesel fuel production, §4091 imposes a tax on manufacturing aviation fuel,
+gasoline and diesel fuel production, §4091 imposes a tax on manufacturing

-the entire list would be very lengthy.
-The statutory provisions in §7201
+sporting goods, but the entire list would be very lengthy.
+The statutory

-through §7210 that apply to “Any person required under this title to…”
+provisions in §7201 through §7210 that apply to “Any person required under

-authorizes punishment for violators of sections listed in this paragraph and
+this title to…” authorizes punishment for violators of sections listed in

-other tax violations or there is otherwise no penalty for such offense---with a
+this paragraph and other tax violations or there is otherwise no penalty for

 The legal duties of a tax are located in the chapters detailing